 In the Netherlands, all care institutions providing services according to the Long-term Care Act (Wet langdurige zorg, Wlz) or the Healthcare Insurance Act (Zorgverzekeringswet, ZVW), fall under the scope of the Care Sector Quality, Complaints and Disputes Act (Wet kwaliteit, klachten en geschillen zorg, Wkkgz).
-These care institutions must meet the following requirements:

 - You provide good quality care.
 The care is provided in a timely, safe and effective manner.

 - You draft a care plan together with the patient (in Dutch).
 In this plan you state agreements about the care and support that will be provided.
 You discuss this care plan with the patient at least once a year.

 - Your institution has a patients’ council.